tvdvoorde/cks/README.md

 # CKS

-## Preparations

-Build a v1.19 'kubeadm' cluster on Ubuntu 18 with a dedicated master and worker node
+Sections with a (*) are in progress and only have links and not yet additional content

 ## Cluster Setup – 10%